gnu-enjoyer/GNUtility/README.md

 CMake integration supports either use case.

-Note: use exported target `gnutility-deps` if transitive linkage is desired
+Note: use exported target `gnutility-deps` if transitive linkage is desired.

 # Acknowledgements